[Photo: Michael Paine at Dallas Police Headquarters.]

 Mr. De MOHRENSCHILDT.
 I definitely knew that, either from some conversations we had on General Walker, you know…

 We will count Michael Paine along with Everett Glover, George DM, Volkmar Schmidt and other Dallas Liberals who were too timid to broadcast their stealthy opposition to General Walker.
 Yet we’re still not finished reviewing the WC testimony of Michael Paine.
-He was recalled twice by the WC attorneys.
+He was recalled by the WC attorneys.